ASA-P/PlaywrightSynoptic/README/Adding Authentication.md

 }
 ```
 ### **Page Class**
-In the PageSetup method if there is no authentication file or the authentication file fails a new authentication file is created.
+In the PageSetup method, if there is no authentication file or the authentication file fails, a new authentication file is created.
 ```
 namespace Playwright.Custom.NUnit
 {